bigbite/interactivity-api-tutorial/readme.md

 npx @wordpress/create-block --template @wordpress/create-block-interactive-template
 ```

+You will be prompted to customise the plugin;

-use `notification` as the block slug when promopted and here we use `bigbite` for the `internal namespace`
+- Use `notification` as the block slug
+- Use something unique for the `internal namespace`

 Activate the plugin in the dashboard